AINDA-Project-UFCG/.github/profile/README.md

 ## Datasets

-We call this corpus DEBISS (Debate Individual, Spontaneous, and Semi-Structured).
+We call this corpus DEBISS (Debate Individual, Spoken, and Semi-Structured).
 From DEBISS, we have created many corpus that can be used for several NLP tasks.

 Here, you will find a range of datasets resulting from research conducted by undergraduate and master's students of UFCG.
 Below are the available datasets: